meteor/meteor/content/build-tool.md

 ### Combines and minifies code

 Another important feature of the Meteor build tool is that it automatically concatenates and minifies all of your files in production mode.
-This is enabled by the `standard-minifiers` pacakge, which is in all Meteor apps by default.
+This is enabled by the `standard-minifiers` package, which is in all Meteor apps by default.
 If you need different minification behavior, you can replace this package.
 Below, we'll talk about how to switch out your minifier to add PostCSS to your build process.

 ### Development vs. production